CONGRESS

 The industry session organiser is solely responsible for keeping any of its industry sessions activities compliant with all relevant laws and regulations.
 EADV is not involved with in or have any control over the content, quality, organization, operation, scientific integrity of the activity and materials.
 EADV will not be involved in the selection of speakers, moderators and other faculty.

-Access to the exhibition and company profiles
+Access to the industry sessions

 As a multidisciplinary audience will be attending the EADV Congress 2025, please make sure to select the right category, healthcare professionals (HCPs) and non-healthcare professionals (NON-HCPs), during the registration process.